ROSbot 2 PRO - quick start

 reconnect_timeout: 6.0

-4. Pull docker images with:
+4. Pull docker images

 docker compose pull

-5. Flashing the firmware
+5. Flash the firmware

 docker stop rosbot microros || true && docker run \